-Speaking of the GMRC and the ability for courses to see their monthly performance in comparative reports the day the month closes, we're always looking for more subscribers to give us either more market breadth or bigger samples in the markets where we have current participants.
+Understanding weather impact on performance down to individual facility level is at the core of our GMRC initiative as we build out the participant base in size, geographic distribution (24 markets now with at least 1 participant) and representation across the Public-Regulation length facility groups (Premium, Value, Price).
+GMRC subscribers have the ability to see their monthly performance in comparative reports the day the month closes.
+We're always looking for more subscribers to give us either more market breadth or bigger samples in the markets where we have current participants.
 We know from our visibility to the Golf Revenue numbers that courses are generally flush with cash (we've also seen all the public domain articles on renovations, massive CapEx spending etc. to corroborate) so we'd hazard a guess that the $500 investment decision isn't being hampered by lack of funds.
-Program participants have been able to view graphic, single page monthly trend reports for Rounds and Utilization from '19-'23 as well as having a 7 measure KPI single page report for any month and YtD period for which they entered data.
+Program participants have been able to view graphic, single page monthly trend reports for Rounds and Utilization from '19-'25 as well as having a 7 measure KPI single page report for any month and YtD period for which they entered data.
 The GMRC gives you visibility to your Market Profile and, after you enter your Rounds, Golf Revenue and Peak Season GF Rate by month, to immediately see your results through our comparative reports with integrated weather impact.
 So how do you "get in on the action"?
 Glad you asked...

-, to subscribe (see below for benefits) and get started by inputting your information through th current month or if you'd like to engage in the 2-wk trial
+, with questions or to subscribe (see below for benefits) and get started by inputting your information through the current month

 - Watch the 18 minute GoToWebinar recording of the program overview and a demonstration of the portal and reports (fill in your name and email and it will open the video link; you're not signing up for anything)